 Teeling Whiskey

-One of the recent distillery additions to the Irish Whiskey scene, the Teeling Whiskey Distillery is one of the few operational distilleries in the city center.
+One of the recent additions to the Irish Whiskey scene, the Teeling Whiskey Distillery is one of the few operating in the city center.
 Visitors can tour the facilities, then sample the product!
 Get the details!

 Literary Pub Crawl

-Combine two of Dublin’s biggest passions – literary heritage and drinking in pubs – on a fascinating tour: The Literary Pub Crawl.
+Combine two of Dublin’s biggest passions – literary heritage and drinking in pubs – on a fascinating tour!
 Participants are guided through the streets to Dublin’s best pubs while learning about the influence of the literary greats.
 Reserve your space!

 Irish Dancing Pubs in Dublin

-Irish dancing is an art!
-Spend an evening watching a performance by professional Irish dancers – and join in on the fun!
-The experience can be upgraded to include a traditional Irish meal, too!
-More info here!
+Irish dancing is an art.
+Spend an evening watching a performance by professional Irish dancers – and then join in on the fun!
+The experience can be upgraded to include a traditional Irish meal, too.
+More info!

 Planning a Trip to Dublin, Ireland

 We know that there is a lot more to planning your Ireland trip than deciding which pubs to visit in Dublin.
-In our Dublin Itinerary – we share insight as to how best to plan your time in the city – plus we share travel tips (like where to stay and what to pack).
+In our Dublin Itinerary we share insight as to plan your time – plus travel tips like where to stay and what to pack.

-Travelers making the trip to Ireland from overseas can also find useful tips in our One Week Ireland Itinerary and our Guide to Planning a Trip to Europe.
+For those making a visit to Ireland from overseas, you will find useful information in our One Week Itinerary and this Guide to Planning a Trip to Europe.

-As you make your plans, you will need to stay organized!
-Our printable Travel Planner will help you keep track of all the details of your trip!
+As you make your vacation plans for Ireland, you will need to stay organized.
+Our Printable Travel Planner will help you keep track of all the details of your trip!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.